George King (botanist): India

-In 1873 King was also associated with the creation of the Calcutta Zoological Garden.
-He was also associated with setting up a botanical garden at Darjeeling.
-King had earlier suggested that a post for a quinologist be created and the appointee C.H.
-Wood found a way to extract alkaloids and this helped produce a popular Cinchona Febrifuge.
+In 1873 King was associated with the creation of the Calcutta Zoological Garden, and with setting up a botanical garden at Darjeeling.
+King had earlier suggested that a post for a quinologist be created, and the appointee C.H.
+Wood found a way to extract alkaloids, which helped produce a popular Cinchona Febrifuge.
 Wood returned in 1879 but his setup was worked by J.A.
 Gammie.
-King replaced the quinologist, studying the methods of the Dutch and went on furlough to England in 1885 to study Wood's continued work back there.
-Returning to India, King worked on a system for the distribution of quinine through the postal department.
-The system was fully operational in 1893.
-Village post offices in Bengal were able to sell small packets for a pice, the smallest coinage.
+King replaced the quinologist, studying the methods of the Dutch, and went on furlough to Britain in 1885 to study Wood's continued work back there.
+Returning to India, King worked on a system for the distribution of the anti-malarial quinine through the postal department.
+The system was fully operational by 1893.
+Village post offices in Bengal were able to sell small packets for a pice, the lowest-denomination coin.

 He also supervised the work of botanical artists and worked with Sir Joseph Hooker to help him prepare the Flora of British India.
 A major work was on the Annonaceae of British India.
 In 1891, he was appointed the first director of the Botanical Survey of India, an institution that linked the botanical officers in the different Presidencies.
 King also produced a work on the orchids of the eastern Himalayas, The Orchids of the Sikkim-Himalayas (1898) in the Annals along with Robert Pantling (1857–1910) who was an assistant in the Mungpoo cinchona plantations working with James Alexander Gammie.
 King also wrote a series of articles Materials for a Flora of the Malayan Peninsula in the Journal of the Asiatic Society of Bengal.

 In 1898 King was succeeded at the Calcutta Botanical Gardens by Sir David Prain (1857–1944).

 Personal life and last years

 King married Jane Anne Nicol (1845-1898) in 1868.
-Jane fell ill and died on the way back to England in 1898.
-The loss was a blow and in the following years King lost an eye due to a ruptured vessel and he increasing fell ill.
+Jane fell ill and died on the way back to Britain in 1898, which was a blow to King.
+In the following years King lost an eye due to a ruptured blood vessel, and increasing fell ill.
 He reflected on the history of botany in India at the 69th meeting of the British Association for the Advancement of Science in 1899.
-He died of a seizure at San Remo on 12 February 1909.
+He died of a seizure at San Remo in Italy on 12 February 1909.

-He is buried in the cemetery in San Remo but is memorialised on the grave of his wife in St Machar's Cathedral in Old Aberdeen.
+He is buried in the cemetery in San Remo, and memorialised on the grave of his wife at St Machar's Cathedral in Old Aberdeen.